jonbertelsen/sem2-startcode/README.md

 we are on an educational track, we need to keep in mind, that we are here to learn a lot of basic skills and techniques.
 Step by step.

-## The startcode is:
+### The startcode is:

 - A client/server multipage application developed in Java, JSP, html, css, and bootstrap.
 - Built with Maven
 - Maintained in a GitHub repository
 - Supposed to be deployed on a Tomcat Webcontainer v.
 8 or 9.

-## The startcode makes use of several software patterns:
+### The startcode makes use of several design patterns:

 - Model View Controller (MVC pattern)
 - Frontcontroller pattern
 - Command pattern
 - Singleton pattern
 - Facade pattern
+- Dependency injection

-## The startcode contains these features out of the box:
+### The startcode contains these features out of the box:

 - A frontpage with a header, body, footer, main menu, and links to login and sign up page
 - A basic design template with html, css, and bootstrap